vectordotdev/vector/website/content/en/docs/setup/going-to-prod/high-availability.md

 Buffers absorb back pressure when a service cannot accept data, insulating upstream clients from backpressure, and durably persisting data.
 Buffers replay data to the destination upon recovery.

-Finally, circuit breaking allows Vector to failover to a standby destination for business continuity.

 ![Failure](/img/going-to-prod/ha/send-failure.png)

 ### Total System Failures